levkovigor/freertos-template2/README.md

 and source files have to be setup and included accordingly!

 The device specific documentation contains information on how to flash the built software to the boards as well.
-The Linux build can be run locally on the host computer.
+The host build can be run locally on the host computers but only Windows 10 and Ubuntu 20.04 were tested.
-The QEMU image can be run on the host computer as well, but required QEMU installed as specified in the QEMU documentation.
+The QEMU image can be run on a Linux computer as well, but requireds QEMU installed as specified in the QEMU documentation.

 # Reference